Corporate governance

 In 2005, he graduated with honors from Lomonosov Moscow State University, Law Faculty, with a degree in Jurisprudence.
 He is also a graduate of the Leadership Programme at INSEAD Business School.
 In 2014, he received a Director Certificate from the UK’s Institute of Directors.

 He was awarded the Director of the Year Prize by AID and RSPP in the Corporate Secretary category in 2015; the twelfth ARISTOS 2014 award in the Best Corporate Governance Director category; the Top 1000 Russian Managers 2017 award in the Best Corporate Governance Director category.
-In 2014–2020, he was ranked first in the Top 1000 Russian Managers of Financial Companies in the Corporate Governance Directors category.
+In

 Work experience:

-• 2013 - present: Director of the Corporate Governance Department – Corporate Secretary of PJSC Moscow Exchange;
+- 2013 - present: Director of the Corporate Governance

 Number of shares held / equity interest in the Exchange: 8 shares / 0.00000035%.